kneron/document_center/docs/toolchain/appendix/converters.md

 ## 2 Pytorch to ONNX

-We recommend using the Pytorch exported `onnx` file instead of the `pth` file, since the Pytorch do not has a very good model save and load API.
+We recommend using the Pytorch exported `onnx` file instead of the `pth` file, since the Pytorch does not has a very good model save and load API.
 You can check TIPS below on how to export models to onnx.

 We currently only support models exported by Pytorch version >=1.0.0, <=1.7.1, no matter it is a `pth` file or an `onnx`